abdelilahtalate/AbdelilahDev/README.md

-- 👋 Hi, I’m @AbdelilahDev
+- 👋 Hi, I’m @Abdelilahtalate
-- 👀 I’m interested in programing
+- 👀 I’m interested in programing and AI
+- 🌱 I’m currently learning business intelligence
-- 🌱 I’m currently learning full_stack website
+- 🌱 I’m currently learning UML and c++
 - 💞️ I’m looking to collaborate on every thing
 - 📫 How to reach me call me
+-

 <!---
 AbdelilahDev/AbdelilahDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.